Product Pathways - DNA Damage

 Western blot analysis of Raw264.7, SV-T2 and HT-29 cells that were untreated or UV-treated (50 mJ, 30 min), using Phospho-ATR (Ser428) Antibody.
 Lambda phosphatase NEB #P0753 (10,000 Units/ml, 1hr) was used to demonstrate the phospho-specificity of the antibody.

-Ataxia telangiectasia mutated kinase (ATM) and ataxia telangiectasia and Rad3-related kinase (ATR) are PI3 Kinase-related kinase (PIKK) family members that phosphorylate multiple substrates on serine or threonine residues that are followed by a glutamine in response to DNA damage or replication blocks (1-3).
+Ataxia telangiectasia mutated kinase (ATM) and ataxia telangiectasia and Rad3-related kinase (ATR) are PI3 kinase-related kinase (PIKK) family members that phosphorylate multiple substrates on serine or threonine residues that are followed by a glutamine in response to DNA damage or replication blocks (1-3).
 Despite the essential role of ATR in cell cycle signaling and DNA repair processes, little is known about its activation.
 While there have been no published reports of phosphorylation sites on ATR, Cell Signaling Technology has produced an antibody directed against phospho-ATR (Ser428) that demonstrates in vivo and UV-induced phosphorylation of this protein.
 This reagent could prove to be a valuable tool for monitoring ATR activation.
 Proline-directed phosphorylation sites like this one are often targeted by CDKs and MAPKs and can often dramatically affect protein conformation (4,5).
+Threonine 1989 was recently identified as a potential marker of activated ATR (6,7).

 - Nam, E.A. et al. (2011) J Biol Chem 286, 28707-14.
 Applications: Western Blotting.